How Much Child Support Can You Receive?

-- The custody arrangement, and how much time the child spends with each parent;
+- The custody arrangement and the amount of time the child spends with each parent (parenting time)

-- Financial needs of the child, including education, day care, insurance, and any special needs;
+- The financial needs of the child, including education, daycare/child care, medical expenses (health care/health insurance), and any special needs

-- Income and ability of the parent to pay child support; and
+- The income and ability of the parent to provide financial support

-- Child's standard of living before any separation or divorce.
+- The child's standard of living before any separation or divorce

-However, your state may consider additional criteria.
-For example, in California the courts also consider the costs of parents' union dues, retirement contributions, and travel for visitation.
+Your state may consider additional criteria.
+For example, California court orders also consider the costs of parents' union dues and retirement contributions.
+Travel for visitation is another consideration.

 Determining Parents' Income and Ability to Pay

-Additionally, the court often factors the number of children into the calculation, so the parent paying child support will pay more for each additional child.
-For instance, the Alaska Court System has posted an example of how these calculations are made.
+The court often factors the number of children into the calculation, so the paying parent will contribute more for each additional child.

 How Much Child Support Can You Receive?
 Talk to a Lawyer